Mrian07/Proyeksi/docs/system-admin-guide/authentication/kerberos/README.md

 ## Step 4: Restarting the server

-Once the configuration is completed, restart your ProyeksiApp and Apache2 server with `service openproject restart` and  `service apache2 restart` .
+Once the configuration is completed, restart your ProyeksiApp and Apache2 server with `service proyeksiapp restart` and  `service apache2 restart` .
 Again these commands might differ depending on your Linux distribution.